-Hillsdale Hospital’s Pain Management Clinic provides a multi-disciplinary approach to relieve, reduce or manage pain to improve patients overall quality of life through minimally invasive techniques specifically designed to treat painful conditions.
+Hillsdale Hospital’s Center for Excellence in Pain Management provides a multi-disciplinary approach to relieve, reduce or manage pain to improve patients overall quality of life through minimally invasive techniques specifically designed to treat painful conditions.

 Following a thorough medical history and physical examination, patients are offered a broad range of treatment options that can be used to improve their pain condition, including, but not limited to, the following: